AdobeDocs/campaign-standard.en/help/automating/using/best-practices-workflows.md

 >[!CAUTION]
 >
->This option consumes a lot of memory and is designed to help constructing a workflow and ensure it is correctly configured and behaving.
+>This option consumes a lot of memory and is designed to help you build a workflow and ensure proper configuration and behavior.
 Leave it unchecked on production instances.

 ![](assets/keep-interim-best-practices.png)